About Rethymnon Region

 You may prefer to stay in a small village: Bali or Panormos would fit the bill or even Plakias, sandwiched between sea and mountains, with one of the loveliest bays on Crete.

 The small seaside village of Panormos lies between Heraklion (about 50 min) and Rethymnon (about 15 min) on the north coast of Crete.
 Visitors have always been welcomed into a warm and friendly traditional atmosphere, which the locals retain to the present day.
 Panormos is ideal for children, not only because they are given a warm welcome in the village, but because there are small sand and pebble beaches and shallow waters.
 This authentic Cretan village with its narrow streets and bright geraniums is the perfect place for those who want to escape a little and enjoy the peace and tranquility of Cretan life.
 There is a good selection of cafes, traditional tavernas, a butcher, a baker and shops where you can sample the local food and drink at reasonable prices.
-Panormos is the site of an old port using during Hellenistic, Roman and Byzantine times, and there is still much to see from the past.
-The beautiful surrounding area is ideal for walkers who wish to explore the countryside.
-There are buses, which go regularly to Rethymnon or to Heraklion (about 50 minute journey) making Panormos an ideal base from which to explore many parts of Crete.
+Panormos is the site of an old port used during Hellenistic, Roman and Byzantine times, and there is still much to see from the past.
+The surrounding area is ideal for walkers who wish to explore the countryside.
+Buses go regularly to Rethymnon or to Heraklion (about 50 minute journey) making Panormos an ideal base from which to explore many parts of Crete.
 For culturally interested outings you may choose to visit the Monasteries of Arkadi and Preveli, and the world famous Minoan Palace of Knossos.
 Otherwise you may wish to explore the wilderness wonders of the Samaria Gorge, or simply take time to visit the mountain villages, for example the village of Margarites where traditional pottery and wood carving are still being produced.

-The old Cretan fishing village of Plakias with its little harbour, lies in a particularly beautiful landscape between the blue Libyan Sea and vast majestic mountains that edge down to one of the loveliest bays on the south coast.
+The old Cretan fishing village of Plakias with its small harbour, lies in a particularly beautiful landscape between the Libyan Sea and majestic mountains that edge down to one of the loveliest bays on the south coast.
 It is about one and a half hour’s drive from Chania or Heraklion.
 Many years ago, there were only a few houses, but today, because of its delightful setting, the village has spread to cater for the growing numbers of tourists, who have told each other of this special place that they have found.
 However, it still retains its particular Cretan character and has kept its laid back charm.
 The bay has a long sand and shingle beach between headlands that gets sandier the farther you go from the village.
-Not far from the old harbour are tiny bays and small coves where you can find quiet spots to sun bathe and swim.
-Boats sail daily to a variety of beaches, some of which have a good selection of water sports and the whole area is ideal for swimming, and sun bathing in a blissfully uncrowded setting.
+Not far from the old harbour are tiny bays and small coves where you can find quiet spots to sunbathe and swim.
+Boats sail daily to a variety of beaches, some of which have a good selection of water sports and the whole area is ideal for swimming, and sunbathing in a blissfully uncrowded setting.
 There is a variety of amenities for visitors and surrounding mountainous countryside.
-For short trips with minimum effort there is Preveli, the Venetian fortress at Frangokastello and the Minoan site at Phaistos are all well worth a visit.
+For short trips with minimum effort Preveli, the Venetian fortress at Frangokastello and the Minoan site at Phaistos are all well worth a visit.
 Further afield to the east you may like to visit the cliff caves of Matala and the ancient Roman capital of Gortys, or to the west the picturesque old town of Rethymnon and the atmospheric old Monastery of Arkadi.

 Where to visit